TOPSS Competition for High School Psychology Students

 2012 TOPSS Essay Competition

-Rakesh Goli of The Altamont School (Birmingham, Ala.)
+Rakesh Goli of The Altamont School (Birmingham, Alabama)

-Ning Liu of Parkview High School (Lilburn, Ga.)
+Ning Liu of Parkview High School (Lilburn, Georgia)

 Rebecca Shaw of Horace Mann School (New York)

-Rachael Spillane of Topsail High School (Hampstead, N.C.)
+Rachael Spillane of Topsail High School (Hampstead, North Carolina)

 The 2012 essay question asked students to describe specific psychological concepts as they relate to the various ways a person might react to a natural disaster.
 Students were asked to relate these specific psychological concepts to a person’s potential behavior and mental processes following the disaster.